 Tablet based interface for multiple screen inspection

 Find that line without breaking it!
-We use non-destructive means and methods to locate buried utilities such as fiber optic, gas, electical, and water lines.
-Our mission is to provide quality locating methods that prove the prescence of utiliities to keep your project on task and within schedule.
-Visual Location.
-'Daylighting'.
+We use non-destructive means and methods to locate buried utilities such as fiber optic, gas, electrical, and water lines.
+Our mission is to provide quality locating methods that prove the presence of utilities to keep your project on task and within schedule.
 When locating a buried utility, the key interest is to find it safely and efficiently.
-Using a technique commonly referred to as potholing, an air or water based jet as used to break up the dirt and sediment.
+Using a technique commonly referred to as potholing, also known as daylighting, an air or water based jet as used to break up the dirt and sediment.
 This allows for non-destructive exploration of the area, often finding other utilities and items that would have been damaged by a backhoe or even a shovel.

 The only way to know for sure where a utility line is buried is by potholing.
 We use vacuum suction and a digging lance pressurized with air or water to excavate a hole in the ground, down to the utility.